Risk factors for head and neck cancers

 - What causes head and neck cancers?

 Who gets head and neck cancers?

 More than 5100 people in Australia are diagnosed with a head and neck cancer each year (excluding skin cancers).
 This includes about 1900 people with cancer in the mouth or tongue; 690 with lip cancer; 1300 with pharyngeal cancer; 570 with laryngeal cancer; 210 with nasal or paranasal sinus cancer; and 360 with salivary gland cancer.

 Head and neck cancers are more common after the age of 40.
 Men are about three times more likely than women to develop a head and neck cancer, mainly because of men’s higher smoking and drinking rates (see below).
 Aboriginal and Torres Strait Islander people are more likely to develop head and neck cancer than other Australians.

-For an overview of what to expect at every stage of your cancer care, visit Head and neck cancer – Your guide to best cancer carer.
+For an overview of what to expect at every stage of your cancer care, visit Head and neck cancer – Your guide to best cancer care.
 This is a short guide to what is recommended, from diagnosis to treatment and beyond.

 What causes head and neck cancers?

 The main factors that increase the risk of developing head and neck cancer are:

 - smoking tobacco (including cigarettes, cigars and pipes)